Oxurion Receives Transparency Notification from Atlas Special Opportunities LLC

 Regulated Information

-Leuven, BELGIUM, Boston, MA, US – August 16, 2023 – 7.00 PM CET Oxurion NV (Euronext Brussels: OXUR) a biopharmaceutical company developing next generation standard of care ophthalmic therapies, with clinical stage assets in vascular retinal disorders, today announced that, pursuant to Belgian Transparency legislation1 it has received a transparency notification as follows:
+Leuven, BELGIUM, Boston, MA, US – August 21, 2023 – 7.00 PM CET Oxurion NV (Euronext Brussels: OXUR), a biopharmaceutical company developing next generation standard of care ophthalmic therapies, with clinical stage assets in vascular retinal disorders, today announced that, pursuant to Belgian Transparency legislation1 it has received a transparency notification as follows:

 Passende emittierte Barrier Reverse Convertibles